Fibromyalgia Syndrome (Small Fibre Neuropathy- SFN)

 Sleep disturbance has been identified as a major factor, and recent studies have reproduced FMS symptoms by inducing sleep deprivation in normal, although unfit subjects.
 EEG studies have shown a reduced amount of deep, non-dreaming, non-REM sleep with interruption by alpha waves.
 Increasing evidence shows that patients with FMS experience pain differently to the general population because of dysfunctional pain processing in the central nervous system.
 But the sleep disturbance is also characteristic of the heightened triggering of the threat receptors, the innate immune system activated and increased adrenalin output keeping the body on a “high alert” basis.

 I believe that the food industry is partly responsible for the increase in FMS, with heightened immune systems reacting to the tampering of our foods.
-Gluten is traditionally always the fall-guy, but in my experience, unless there is coeliac disease it is our modified wheat, or cow milk products or sulphites, salicylates, amines that is more commonly at fault.
-In IBS it is often triggered by stress or gut infections especially blastocystis or dientamoeba (which we can now treat thus reducing the gut inflammation.)
+Gluten is traditionally always the “fall-guy”, but in my experience, unless there is coeliac disease it is our modified wheat, or cow milk products or sulphites, salicylates, amines that is more commonly at fault.
 You can take someone brought up on a dairy farm on fresh milk, move them to the city, change the milk and produce symptoms.
 You may be intolerant of wheat in Australia, but ok in Europe.
-Other modern causes are associated with posture, increasing use of computers and tablets, the general increase in stress, and exposure to increasing levels of chemicals and other toxins in our lives.

-FMS/SFN can be controlled.
+FMS can be controlled.
 It takes time and patience.
 There is no magic “fix” but a progressive dissection of the underlying problems will allow each to be dealt with.
-The addition of activated Vitamin B12 (or variant) is usually needed, Turmeric very helpful, Magnesium usually helpful, working out diet triggers is vital, and listening to your body for the sources of activation, much of which is mechanical, and may be well away from the areas originally injured.
-High-level acupuncture is also a very useful tool, especially in controlling the inflammatory pathways.
+The addition of activated Vitamin B12 (or variant) may be needed in the MTHFR mutations, Turmeric and Magnesium usually very helpful.
+Working out diet triggers is vital, and listening to your body for the sources of activation, much of which is mechanical, and may be well away from the areas originally injured.
+High-level acupuncture is also a very useful tool, especially in controlling the inflammatory/ autonomic pathways.
 Cymbalta while hard to use, if tolerated, usually controls the neuropathic pain.
 Tertiary physiotherapy -(Connect, DMA, Watson) are 3 types I use dependent on individual mechanical drivers.
 When there are flares, you must identify what caused this.
-Common is barometric change, and there is always an increase in patients with flare-ups when the weather changes.
+An almost universal driver is barometric change, and there is always an increase in patients with flare-ups when the weather changes.
 For most people, with patience, there is a pathway out of fibromyalgia.

 - Schmid, A., Nee,R., Coppieteres.
 Reappraising Entrapment Neuropathies-Mechanism, Diagnosis and Management.
 2013.
 Manual Therapy 18 (449-457)